 I don’t want to name and shame here when I don’t personally have first-hand experience of a company, but there are some shocking Trustpilot reviews for PRINCE2 courses, so please double-check student experiences before parting with any cash!

 The order of what you learn helps you make sense of the content.

-The Mplaza Practitioner training starts with the principles, then themes, then processes, so you get more into the weeds as you go through.
+The Mplaza Practitioner training starts with the principles, then practices (aka themes), then processes, so you get more into the weeds as you go through.
 This means the content builds on what you already know as you progress in the course.

 Access to a trainer

 If you are doing a pre-recorded, self-paced online course, it is important to have access to a tutor for questions.
 Otherwise, you are flying in the dark.